 MCFT’s specialized programs include forest technology and advanced fish and wildlife technology.
 Students have access to three teaching forests: the 1,543-hectare University of New Brunswick woodlot, near the college; the 569-hectare Kingsclear woodlot; and the 8,996-hectare Acadia Research Forest.

 All students participate in regular fieldwork and may visit diverse work sites, from local research labs to large industrial operations.
 MCFT has approximately 130 learners; the college’s small class sizes and tightly knit community are hallmarks of its educational experience.

 For students who wish to continue their education at university, MCFT has articulation agreements with the University of New Brunswick (bachelor of science in forestry), the University of Prince Edward Island (bachelor of wildlife conservation) and, in Nova Scotia, Cape Breton University (bachelor of engineering technology and bachelor of technology programs).

 |Size of school||Tuition (diploma)||Residence offerings|

 |Small (fewer than 2,000 full-time students)||$6,850||Yes|

-- Forest Technology: This two-year diploma program focuses on forestry dynamics, wildlife and natural resource management, as well as training students to use relevant tools and technology.
-The skill set has widespread application both within and beyond traditional forestry.
+- Forest Technology: This two-year diploma program focuses on forestry dynamics and wildlife and natural resource management.
+Students train to use relevant tools and technology.
+The skill set has widespread applications within and beyond traditional forestry.